What microchip database do petDetect use?

 What is Petlog Premium?

-Petlog Premium is a Lost and Found service.
-If you have upgraded to Petlog Premium then you will be entitled to a whole host of benefits including: 30-mile radius alert of where your pet went missing, download of lost pet posters, addition of 2nd carer/holiday information, collar tags, SMS text direct to database if your pet goes missing and much more:- Please visit their website: www.petlogpremium.org.uk
+Petlog Premium is an upgrade service - if you have upgraded to Petlog Premium then you will be entitled to a whole host of benefits including: 30-mile radius alert of where your pet went missing, download of lost pet posters, addition of 2nd carer/holiday information, collar tags, SMS text direct to database if your pet goes missing and much more.
+For more information visit Petlog's website.

 I have lost my pet – what should I do?